Reyaz-Ahamad/Reyaz-Ahamad-Bollywood-movie-analysis/README.md

 # Bollywood Movie Analysis
 ### This project focuses on analyzing Bollywood movies released between 2020 and 2024, using real-time data collected via APIs.
-The analysis offers insights into various ###aspects of the movies, such as genres, ### Bollywood Movie Analysis
-### This project focuses on analyzing Bollywood movies released between 2020 and 2024, using real-time data collected via APIs.
 The analysis offers insights into various ###aspects of the movies, such as genres, ### popularity, audience ratings, and release patterns.

 ## Features